lake-wg/edhoc/draft-ietf-lake-traces.md

 98 4d 59 ab 25 5e 3d c6 f8 e0 65 5c b6
 ~~~~~~~~

-  R calculates CIPHERTEXT_4 as 'ciphertext' of COSE_Encrypt0 applied
+The Responder calculates CIPHERTEXT_4 as 'ciphertext' of COSE_Encrypt0 applied
 using the EDHOC AEAD algorithm with plaintext PLAINTEXT_4, additional data
 A_4, key K_4 and nonce IV_4.

 ~~~~~~~~
 CIPHERTEXT_4 (8 bytes)